 3. Hiking Yoga.
 If you want to combine the best of both worlds, give hiking yoga a try!
 All the benefits of hitting the mat, plus the extra goodness of being outside––what's not to love?
 You can start out simple, by just doing a couple of poses as you take rest breaks along the trail, or try incorporating the environment around you into your practice.
 If you regularly use yoga blocks, see what you can do with stumps or fallen logs, or let the sounds of nature around you give you an extra challenge when it comes to concentrating on your breath.

 Whether you're just going for a short day hike to restore your peace of mind or you're trekking to your heart's content, your gut is your best hiking buddy, so make sure you're giving it the support it needs, and it will more than return the favor.
-Now go forth and enjoy the great outdoors with a marvelous walk in nature—your mind, body, and spirit will reap the rewards all summer long!
+Now go forth and enjoy the great outdoors with a marvelous walk in nature—your mind, body, and spirit will reap the rewards all year long!

 1. Voloshina, A. S., Kuo, A. D., Daley, M. A., Ferris, D. P. (2013).
 Biomechanics and energetics of walking on uneven terrain.
 NCBI, 216(21), 3963–3970. doi: 10.1242/jeb.081711